-Training and credentials.
+Training and Credentialing

 Training is a critical component to the success of the Intentional Interim Ministry program.
-Through the process, all intentional interim ministers participate in peer review and in continuing education and conferences to provide the best possible service to the congregations they serve.
+Through the process, intentional interim ministers participate in peer review and in continuing education and conferences to provide the best possible service to the congregations they serve.

 A typical Intentional Interim Ministry pastor has 60 hours of formal training and a six-month period of supervised fieldwork.
 A Certificate of Study is received upon completion of the training.